shred/pyquaero/README.md

 # pyquaero

-This is a Python library and web service for accessing [Aquaero](https://aquacomputer.de/aquaero-5.html) fan controllers by Aqua Computer GmbH & Co.
+This is a Python library and web service for accessing [Aquaero](https://aquacomputer.de/aquaero-5.html) fan and pump controllers by Aqua Computer GmbH & Co.
 KG.

 _pyquaero_ is a community open source project.
 It is not endorsed by or affiliated with Aqua Computer.

-**NOTE:** At the moment, _pyquaero_ only supports Aquaero 5 and 6 with the now outdated **firmware version 1036**.
+**NOTE:** At the moment, _pyquaero_ only supports Aquaero with the now outdated **firmware version 1036**.

 ## USE THIS SOFTWARE AT YOUR OWN RISK!

 The _pyquaero_ main developer is running this software for several years now, without any negative side effects.
 However, it is a highly experimental software, and it is based on reverse engineering only.

 * This software might damage your Aquaero device in a way that it must be repaired or replaced.
-* The use of this software could lead to failure of cooling fans or aqua pumps, which might cause permanent damage to heat sensitive components of your computer.
+* The use of this software could lead to failure of cooling fans or aqua pumps, which might cause permanent damage to heat sensitive components of your system.
 * Using this software might void your warranty.

-Neither the _pyquaero_ developers nor Aqua Computer can be held liable for any damage caused by this software.
-We strongly recommend to use only the official software!
+Neither the _pyquaero_ developers nor Aqua Computer GmbH & Co.
+KG can be held liable for any damage caused by this software.

+It is strongly recommended to use only the official software!

 ## Installation